 The National Center for Case Study Teaching in Science holds the copyright for all of the cases and accompanying materials in its collection.
 Use of our case materials must conform to our policies and restrictions, which are detailed in this document.

 - We do not allow re-posting of the cases in our collection on a publicly accessible website.
-We will consider requests to post our cases on a secure, password-protected website on a case-by-case basis.
-More information on the process for requesting such permission is given below.

 - We expressly forbid copying, re-posting, re-publishing, or otherwise re-duplicating the answer keys and teaching notes to our cases.
 As part of that, website reproduction of our notes and answer keys is prohibited in all instances.
 Please refer to the section titled "Limitations and Restrictions" below for more information.